 About MA4MS

 Martial Arts for Multiple Sclerosis exists because adaptation matters.
-MS can change the body, but it does not erase the value of focus, discipline, visualization, confidence, or continued learning.
+MS can change the body, but it does not erase the value of movement, breathing, focus, discipline, visualization, confidence, or continued learning.

 Mission

-The mission of MA4MS is to provide educational resources that help people living with MS, caregivers, instructors, and supportive professionals understand how martial arts principles can be adapted in respectful, practical, and inclusive ways.
+The mission of MA4MS is to provide educational resources that help people living with MS, caregivers, martial arts instructors, and supportive professionals understand how martial arts principles can be adapted in respectful, practical, inclusive, and accessible ways.

-MA4MS includes people with MS at many different stages, caregivers seeking better understanding, martial arts instructors who want to adapt their systems, and healthcare-minded supporters who value safe, person-centered activity.
+MA4MS includes people with MS at many different stages, caregivers seeking better understanding, instructors who want to adapt their systems, and supporters who believe practice should meet the person where they are.

 Frequently Asked Questions